maartenpt/MdCIcons/README.md

 This library is independent from the library that contains a (draft of a) Javascript version of the JSESH hieroglyphs editor.

+You can try out this library on [JSFiddle](https://jsfiddle.net/maartenes/ovgr912c/)

 ## Related projects